python/cpython/Doc/library/urllib.request.rst

 .. attribute:: addinfourl.url

-   URL of the resource retrieved, commonly used to determine if a redirect was followed
+   URL of the resource retrieved, commonly used to determine if a redirect was followed.

 .. attribute:: addinfourl.headers